 Analyzing data only gets more challenging as problems become more complex.
 Take, for example, a farmer trying to understand the exact cause of dwindling farm production.
 With modern data collecting and analytical tools, it will become possible to find the exact cause of low productivity and take action before it’s too late.

-Challenges in Incorporating Big Data in Farming
+Challenges in Incorporating Agriculture Big Data into Farming Practices

 We have a few recommendations for individuals interested in incorporating data and advanced analytics into standard agricultural practices.
 These include: